Koyoinu/VRC-United-moderation-Ban-Kick-on-sight/README.md

-# This is a list of all the furhub staff there alts and there name takers
+# This is a list of all the United Moderation staff there alts and there name takers

-Main: The main accounts of the official Furhub staff world moderators
+Main: The main accounts of the official United Moderation staff world moderators

 Alts: The alternate accounts of there mains

-Name takers: The people that like to help the Furhub staff in ratting out people
+Name takers: The people that like to help the United Moderation staff in ratting out people

 Worlds: Worlds under the United moderation group